 - You can use language, math or CIS classes that are NOT used for the BA/BS requirement for your group requirement if they are on the group satisfying and multicultural chart or marked with the appropriate symbol.

 Can I earn both a BA and a BS at the same time?

 It depends.
 If you have more than one major and they’re from different schools/colleges at the University of Oregon, you can get more than one Bachelor’s Degrees.
 For example, a student can earn a BA in ENVS from the College of Arts & Sciences, and a BS in accounting from the business school.

-Is there a limit on the number of majors I can earn?
+Is there a limit on the number of majors or minors I can earn?

 No, go nuts!
 However, there is a limit to the amount of Federal Aid you can receive.
 Please see the Financial Aid and Scholarship office for more info in 260 Oregon Hall.

 - Brittany McFall advises currently declared Environmental Science and Environmental Studies majors and minors as well as Food Studies minors.

 - Prospective/Undeclared Students please see the Student Advisers in 144 Columbia Hall.